Hosting a HUGO site on OpenBSD.Amsterdam with OpenBSD, httpd, and relayd

 mkdir -p -m 755 /var/www/acme

-server "example.com" {
+server "example.org" {

 location "/.well-known/acme-challenge/*" {